ytmknd/PSNanoDHCPServ/README.md

 sudo pwsh ./psnanodhcpserv.ps1 -clientipaddresses 192.168.1.1-192.168.1.5 -subnetmask 255.255.255.0 -defaultgateway 192.168.1.254 -dnsserveraddress 8.8.8.8

-*You must run this script as administrator or root.*
+- *You must run this script as administrator or root.*

+- *Currently supports IPv4 addresses only.*

 ## Requirement